 - A structured approach to solution-finding – you will learn to play with different objects with different inherent properties and relations.

 - Familiarity with automation – sure you will have to brush up on SQL, but chances are you will do that in concert with whatever language you used for building your DevSecOps Pipelines.

-- People skills – If you have held customer-facing roles and learned a few things about effectively managing the people-aspect of a project, that won’t be lost here.
-In fact, it will be used here more than you know: You will be front and centre to find the technical means to resolve problems in business “speak”.
+- People skills – If you have held customer-facing roles and learned a few things about effectively managing the people aspect of a project, that won’t be lost here.
+It will be used here more than you know: You will be front and center to find the technical means to resolve problems in business “speak."